Words avoiding the morphic images of most of their factors: Imaged factors of length 6 are unavoidable

 \section{Imaged factors of length 6 are unavoidable}

-This section is devoted to the proof of \Cref{not6}.
+This section is devoted to \Cref{not6}.
 Suppose that \Cref{not6} is false, that is, there exists an infinite word $w$ over a finite alphabet that does not contain two factors $f$ and $m(f)$ such that $|f|=6$ and $m$ is an admissible morphism.
 Notice that the conditions on $f$ and $m(f)$ define a factorial language.
-By a standard argument, we can assume that $w$ is a recurrent word, that is, all its finite factors appear infinitely many times.
+By a standard argument, we can assume that $w$ is recurrent, that is, all its finite factors appear infinitely often.

 \begin{lemma} Every factor of length 6 of $w$ contains every letter of $w$ at least twice. \end{lemma}